VatsalChandel/INFO201-FinalProject/value_page.md

 ## Value

-In this visualization, we wanted to create a graph that compares the most popular caffinated drinks in the market.
-We did this using the variables such as the ration of volume to caffine for the y coordinate, and the price of the drink itself for the x coordinate.
-The Slider allows for the user to select multiple drinks to compare them with one another.
-In addition, once already selected, you can unselect the drinks of interest by clicking them inside of the box.
+In this visualization, we wanted to create a graph that compares some of the most popular caffeinated drink products on the market based on volume to price ratio.
+Products with a higher bar have a greater volume of liquid in ml per dollar spent, and thus have a higher volume value than products with a lower bar.
+It is worth noting this chart does not take into consideration caffeine content, only drink volume.